Client spotlight: Kirstin Kurlander Garcia

-“Our family enjoys professional lacrosse games at both the Pepsi Center and Broncos Stadium, but I wasn’t able to fully enjoy the events without access to the announcements – players, penalties, and all the other things that entertain us between plays,” Kirsten explained.
-She approached CREEC about the Pepsi Center; we approached the Pepsi Center to discuss the issue, but ultimately resolved the case in Kirsten’s favor through class action litigation.
-Soon thereafter, Kirsten and CREEC reached out to Broncos Stadium and were able to work with the folks there – without need for litigation – to ensure open captioning.
+“Our family enjoys professional lacrosse games at both the Pepsi Center and Broncos Stadium, but I wasn’t able to fully enjoy the events without access to the announcements – players, penalties, and all the other things that entertain us between plays,” Kirstin explained.
+She approached CREEC about the Pepsi Center; we approached the Pepsi Center to discuss the issue, but ultimately resolved the case in Kirstin’s favor through class action litigation.
+Soon thereafter, Kirstin and CREEC reached out to Broncos Stadium and were able to work with the folks there – without need for litigation – to ensure open captioning.

 “We’ve really enjoyed working with Kirstin and hope other deaf and hard of hearing people will reach out and use CREEC’s Fast Advocacy for Communication program when they are denied interpreters or captioning,” CREEC’s Co-Executive Director, Amy Robertson, said.